 Pricing: Free (paid plans start at $15/month)

-Buffer is a social media marketing platform designed to make it easy for businesses and marketing teams to schedule posts, analyze performance, and manage all their accounts in one place.
+Buffer is a suite of brand building tools designed to make it easy for businesses and marketing teams to schedule social media posts, analyze performance, and manage all their accounts in one place.

 Pricing: Free (Canva for Work starts at $12.95/month)